Terkwood/PLOWMAN/README.md

 ## Setup

 Randomly pick sex and skin tone of hero.
 But initial clothing should be a gray hermit's robe.

 ## Controls

 Favor gamepad input first.
 Keyboard as a fallback.
 Eschew touch enabled devices.

-## Platform

-Play in the browser.

 ## Tiled Map Intergration

 We need Tiled Map Editor integration for cutscene management.

 # Graphics